Smeulf/userscripts/README.md

 ** Under opera, the Ctrl+M shortcut of the script will overwrite the Opera default Ctrl+M for tab navigation.
 Just click out the inputbox to use Opera Ctrl+M tab navigation.

+  0.9.0: Hyphen and Minus signs added.
+Major rework of the code for future customization option

   0.8: Menu beautification, now loads only when called, plus minor fixes

   0.7: Close menu with Escame key